If Ya Gettin' Down

 "If Ya Gettin' Down" is a single by English boy band Five.
 It was released on 19 July 1999 as the lead single from their second studio album, Invincible (1999).
 It was co-written by Richard Stannard, Julian Gallagher, and band members J Brown, Sean Conlon and Abs Breen, while Stannard and Gallagher produced it.
-Michael Cleveland is also credited as a writer since the song samples Indeep's 1982 song "Last Night a D.J.
+Michael Cleveland is also credited as a writer since the track samples Indeep's 1982 song "Last Night a D.J.
 Saved My Life".

-The song was certified gold in the United Kingdom for sales and streams of over 400,000 units.
-The song charted at number two in the UK and Australia and reached number one in New Zealand and Scotland.
+"If Ya Gettin' Down" charted at number two in the United Kingdom and Australia and reached number one in New Zealand.

 Chart performance

 The song reached number two in the United Kingdom, where it was certified gold for sales and streams of over 400,000 units.
 It was also certified platinum in Australia, where it reached number two.
 The song topped the charts in New Zealand and Scotland; it was their second number-one single in the former country.